 Water availability engagement

-Albertans shared input on ways to increase water availability and improve the water management system in Alberta.
+Albertans can share feedback on ways to increase water availability and improve the province's water management system.

 Overview

-Albertans shared thoughts on opportunities or barriers that can be addressed to enhance the water management system in Alberta and make more water available to use for years to come.
+We are gathering input to help the government enhance the water management system in Alberta and make more water available to use for years to come.

-Population growth, economic growth, and water variability are challenging the water management system in Alberta.
-New or updated policy and regulatory tools could be used to increase water availability for Albertans and optimize the water management system to better address these issues while continuing to protect the aquatic environment.
+Population growth, economic growth and water variability are challenging the water management system in Alberta.
+New or updated policy and regulatory tools could be used to increase water availability for Albertans and optimize the water management system.

 Status